divyanshh/wokelo/README.md

 2. Shields
    ![brave_shields.png](readme_images/brave_shields.png)

-## Future Work - How to further scale this?
+## Scaling this solution - Multiple threads at a time

 1. Use threads and multiple windows in selenium - Not possible
    1. Multiple selenium drivers with same profile - drivers cannot share the same profile, it gets locked